Image

 Doosan Puma TT1800SY: Multi-Turret, Multi-Spindle Lathe for High-Throughput Production

-Roberson Machine Company has expanded its turning capacity with the Doosan Puma TT1800SY, a multi-turret, multi-spindle turning center built for precise, high-speed production.
-It brings roughing, finishing, drilling, tapping, and milling into a single cycle to keep features aligned and reduce handling.
+Roberson Machine Company has added the Doosan Puma TT1800SY to expand turning capacity — a multi-turret, multi-spindle turning center engineered for fast, accurate production.
+It unifies roughing, finishing, drilling, tapping, and milling in one cycle to maintain feature alignment and cut down on handling.

-Main–sub spindle transfer, parallel cutting, and bar-fed workflows make it ideal for two-sided or multi-op parts that require accurate relationships from one operation to the next.
-The layout handles high-throughput work while keeping cycle times stable and predictable.
+With main–sub spindle transfer, parallel cutting, and bar-fed workflows, it suits two-sided or multi-op parts that rely on accurate relationships between operations.
+The layout enables high-throughput work while keeping cycle times steady and predictable.

 Key Specifications & Capabilities

-This spec set highlights the TT1800SY features that affect real production workflows, including spindle speed and torque, bar capacity, travel envelopes, and the live-tooling and handoff systems that reduce setups and keep cycle times stable.
+This spec set covers the TT1800SY features that impact real production workflows: spindle speed and torque, bar capacity, travel envelopes, and the live-tooling and handoff systems that reduce setup count and stabilize cycle times.

 TT1800SY Technical Overview